iggygolo/tsunami/RSS_CRON_SETUP.md

 The RSS feed is automatically configured using:

-- Environment variables for creator npub and metadata
+- Environment variables for artist npub and metadata
-- Nostr metadata events from the creator's profile
+- Nostr metadata events from the artist's profile
 - Build-time fetching of release data

 ## Manual Execution